 Puri-Aloo or Puffed Wheat Bread & Potato Curry is a hot favorite for lazy Sunday morning breakfasts or when there are guests for breakfast.There cannot be a more heavy breakfast than sizzling hot puffed puris and potato curry.
 But then there is no harm in indulging yourself once in a way.

-The combo of puri with chole or chick peas is also popular but I just cannot have chick peas and I have always been used to my mom’s simple potato curry recipe which makes it much lighter.
+The combo of puri with chole or chickpeas is also popular but I just cannot have chickpeas and I have always been used to my mom’s simple potato curry recipe which makes it much lighter.
 As a kid, I would always love to have a puffed up puri so that I could punch it down!
-Puri is a universal favorite with kids, so go ahead and make it for them.Puri tastes great sooji (semolina) or wheat halwa.
+Puri is a universal favourite with kids, so go ahead and make it for them.Puri tastes great sooji (semolina) or wheat halwa.

 For the potato curry